Edgelands

 70,000 words

-Manuscript available August 2023
+Manuscript available November 2025

 RIGHTS SOLD

-Canada: Knopf Canada, fall 2024
+Canada: Knopf Canada, August 2026

 ABOUT MOHAMED ABDULKARIM ALI

 Mohamed Abdulkarim Ali, born in Mogadishu, Somalia, is a survivor.
 He survived civil war, a shattered family, dislocations, abuse, homelessness, addiction and alcoholism.
 He wrote his first book, Angry Queer Somali Boy: A Complicated Memoir, which was selected as one of the best works of non-fiction to come in 2019 by CBC Books, while living in a homeless shelter.
-He currently lives in Toronto.
+He currently lives in Minneapolis.

 PRAISE FOR MOHAMED ABDULKARIM ALI'S ANGRY QUEER SOMALI BOY: A COMPLICATED MEMOIR